darenasc/data-science-for-good/README.md

 # Data Science for Good
 This is a collection of resources around Data Science for Good.
-It started as a recopilation of the [ODSC](http://opendatascience.com/) articles about Data Science for good [part 1](https://opendatascience.com/blog/data-science-for-good-part-1/), [part 2](https://opendatascience.com/blog/data-science-for-good-part-2/) & part 3.
+It started as a summary of the [ODSC](http://opendatascience.com/) articles about Data Science for good [part 1](https://opendatascience.com/blog/data-science-for-good-part-1/), [part 2](https://opendatascience.com/blog/data-science-for-good-part-2/) & part 3.

 ## Institutions